The 12 Most Painful TV Cancellations of the Last Decade

 Every cancelled show disappoints someone.
 But some cancellations hit differently — they arrive just as a story is peaking, they cut off a planned multi-season arc, or they leave behind a fanbase that refuses to let go.
 These are the cancellations that still sting years later.

-- The OA (Netflix, 2016–2019) — Planned as five seasons.
+- The OA (Netflix, 2016–2019) — Planned as a multi-season series.
 Cancelled after two.
 Brit Marling and Zal Batmanglij had the entire story mapped out — the dimensions, the movements, the final confrontation.
 We'll never see any of it.
-Fans launched a Times Square billboard campaign and a hunger strike outside Netflix HQ.
+According to TV Guide, fans launched a Times Square billboard campaign and even organised a hunger strike outside Netflix headquarters.
 It wasn't enough.

 - Startup (Crackle, 2016–2018) — A gripping crime thriller about a cryptocurrency startup laundering money for a drug cartel.
 Three seasons of escalating tension ended with Nick killing NSA agent Stroud and the trio disposing of her body.
 The final shot is the three of them on a rooftop, no way out.
 Cancelled.
 No closure.
 Nothing.

 - Mindhunter (Netflix, 2017–2019) — David Fincher's masterpiece about the birth of criminal profiling.
 Two seasons of meticulous, chilling television.
 Season 2 ends with the BTK killer beginning to stir — a storyline clearly building to a terrifying Season 3.
-Put on indefinite hiatus.
-Then quietly confirmed dead.
-The BTK storyline will never pay off.
+According to Variety, Fincher put the show on indefinite hiatus to focus on other projects, and the BTK storyline — one of the most compelling threads in modern crime television — will never pay off.

-- Archive 81 (Netflix, 2022) — 128 million hours watched globally.
+- Archive 81 (Netflix, 2022) — Millions of hours watched in its opening weeks.
 A critically acclaimed horror series with a passionate fanbase.
 Cancelled anyway.
 The finale ends with Dan stranded in 1994 and Melody free in the present — a time-swap cliffhanger with no resolution.
-Netflix cited "high production costs."
-Fans cite broken hearts.
+According to ScreenRant, the show accumulated 13 million hours viewed in its opening weekend alone — a strong performance by any measure — but Netflix cited high production costs in its decision to cancel.

 - 1899 (Netflix, 2022) — From the creators of Dark, one of Netflix's most acclaimed international series.
 A mind-bending mystery about a migrant ship that becomes a simulation within a simulation.
 The creators had a multi-season plan.
-Netflix cancelled it within weeks of the premiere.
+According to Deadline, the show reached Netflix's Top 10 in 79 countries, yet Netflix cancelled it within weeks of the premiere.
 The final reveal — that none of it was real — was supposed to be just the beginning.

 - Teenage Bounty Hunters (Netflix, 2020) — One of the most critically beloved shows on this list (93% on Rotten Tomatoes).
 Cancelled less than two months after release — while fans were still discovering it.
 The finale reveals the twins are actually cousins, a moment that was clearly meant to launch a very different Season 2.
 We'll never see it.